moment/luxon/docs/matrix.md

 ## Older platforms

 - **Older versions of both Chrome and Firefox** will most likely work.
 It's just that I only officially support the last two versions.
-As you get to older versions of these browsers, the caveats listed above begin to apply to them. (e.g. FF started supporting `formatToParts` in 51 and time zones in 52).
+As you get to older versions of these browsers, the missing capabilities listed above begin to apply to them. (e.g. FF started supporting `formatToParts` in 51 and time zones in 52).
 I haven't broken that out because it's complicated, Luxon doesn't officially support them, and no one runs them anyway.
 - **Older versions of IE** probably won't work at all.
 - **Older versions of Node** probably won't work without recompiling Luxon with a different Node target.
-In which case they'll work with some of the caveats.
+In which case they'll work with some features missing.

 ## Other platforms